jearmoo/modware/README.md

-# modware
+# ModWare

-Submitted to PennApps Winter 2018
+### Hackathon Project originally submitted to PennApps XVII in the Spring of 2018.
+This project can also be found on Devpost [here](https://devpost.com/software/modware).

 ## Inspiration
 We really are passionate about hardware, however many hackers in the community, especially those studying software-focused degrees, miss out on the experience of working on projects involving hardware and experience in vertical integration.